 Should our building prove inaccessible to you, we can also provide counselling sessions around the corner at St Peter’s Church pastoral centre, off Jewry Street.

-We also have outreach services based in Andover at The Bridge and in Basingstoke at The Orchard.
+We also have outreach services based in Andover at The Bridge and in Basingstoke at The Orchard, as well as in Fleet.

 In addition to face-to-face counselling, we also offer counselling via Skype, Zoom or other social media platforms or by telephone.